khaki3/acc-saturator/README.md

 ## acc-saturator

-Equality saturation for OpenACC/OpenMP in C.
+Equality saturation for OpenACC in Fortran.

 ## Requirements
 * Racket (>= 8.4)